Lesson: Physics of Roller CoastersContributed by: Engineering K-Ph.D. Program, Pratt School of Engineering, Duke University

 Lesson Summary Assessment

-Show the students a photograph of a roller coaster that includes a hill and a loop.
+Show students a photograph of a roller coaster that includes a hill and a loop.
 They should be able to identify:

 References (Return to Contents)